HKiOnline/verso.cli/README.md

 <img src="docs/attachments/verso_logo_banner.svg" />

-# verso
+# verso.cli

-Simple [CHANGELOG]("https://keepachangelog.com") [semver]("https://semver.org/") extractor CLI and libray.
+Simple [CHANGELOG]("https://keepachangelog.com") [semver]("https://semver.org/") extractor CLI.
+If you'd like to use verso as a Go library module, have a look at the [hkionline/verso](https://github.com/hionline/verso) -project.

 ## Usage

-### Usage as CLI

-When using verso as CLI, it expects to find a CHANGELOG-file from the working directory you are in.
+Verso CLI expects to find a CHANGELOG-file from the working directory you are in.

 Get the latest version in the CHANGELOG.
 ```bash